joebui/iCommerce/README.md

 - To ensure consistent code styling and check code errors, ESLint and Prettier are integrated to support developers with commands to help check and auto-correct code
 - Link with Git hook to trigger those commands on changed files prior to `git commit`

+### Use environment variable to hold changeable and sensitive data

+- Data such as configurations for database access, URLs to 3rd party service or AWS's access/secret key needs to be isolated from the main codebase as it can result in possible sensitive data leak
+- Data depending on deployment environment needs to use environment variable to create flexibility and avoid hardcode

 ## Code folder structure

 ### product-service